cdxiaodong/-./README.md

 ### README

-# Batch File Downloader
+# Arbitrary File Read Exploit Downloader

-This script allows you to download files from a list of paths using a URL template.
+This script is designed to exploit arbitrary file read vulnerabilities by downloading files from a list of paths using a URL template.
 It supports multithreading to download multiple files simultaneously and saves them in a structured directory based on their original paths.

 ## Features
 - Multithreaded file downloading.